catOWO2011/Programming_Notes/frameworks/dotnet/activities-app.md

 ```
 With the `Microsoft.EntityFrameworkCore.Design` added.

-Once this is done now we can do our first migration
+Once this is done now we can do our first migration. this is going to create your first table named `Activities`.
 ```bash
 dotnet ef migrations add InitialCreate -s API -p Persistence
 ```
 After execute the previous command we're going to have the following `Migrations` directory.
 ![migrations-folder](./migrations-folder.png)

-We need to create the Database so we need to add this code in `Project`
+We need to create the our first table `Activities` so we need to add this code in `Project`
 ```cs
 ...
 app.MapControllers();